SUBMISSION GUIDELINES - PTSD

 POETRY

-You can submit up to SIX poems about PTSD (although we may not publish them all).
+You can submit up to SIX poems about PTSD (although we may not be able to publish them all).
 You can also write a little about each poem; what it means to you, why you wrote it, etc. Please also submit a brief author's biography (up to 150 words) and, at the end of your bio, any links/contact details you would like publishing (eg: e-mail, website, FB page, blog, Instagram etc).
 If your contact details are not at the end of your bio, we will not publish any contact details.

-PERSONAL STORIES & SHORT PROSE
+PERSONAL STORIES

-Or you can simply write a piece of prose (written text) specifically about your own personal journey with PTSD.
+You can write a piece of prose (written text) specifically about your own personal journey with PTSD.
 Up to around 1500 words.
-Please also send a writers' biography, and any contact/social media details you don't mind being published with it.
+Please also send a writers' biography and any contact/social media details you don't mind being published with it.
+If it makes it easier for you, we can e-mail you a list of general questions, which you can adapt according to your own personal circumstances and experiences.
 You can also submit up to SIX poems about PTSD to run alongside your personal story.

 Guidelines